sansin5982/Machine-Learning-Fundamentals/chapters/Introduction.md

 </tbody>
 </table>

-# 3. The Four Pillars of Learning: Supervised, Unsupervised, and Reinforcement
+# 3. The Four Pillars of Learning: Supervised, Unsupervised, Reinforcement, and Semi-Supervised Learning

 Machine learning algorithms are primarily categorized into three types, distinguished by their learning methodology.
 The choice of which method